julianchurchill/text-adventure-js/README.md

     ./node_modules/.bin/cucumber.js www/features -r www/features/step_definitions

-Todo
+## Todo
-====

-- Set up some manual acceptance test data so a user can step between locations by clicking the exit links and see the exits and descriptions get updated
+- Write some cucumber tests for navigation
 - Model
   - Should send a changed event for description on set current location
   - Should send a changed event for exits on set current location